PTS: 24 vs. NC State (1-13-21)

 Graduated from Billings Skyview High School in 2017…earned All-State honors as named by USA Today…earned Class AA All-State First Team and Eastern Class AA All-Conference First Team honors as a senior…averaged 18.2 points, 6.3 rebounds, 3.3 assists and 2.1 steals per game as he led the Falcons to a third place finish in the state championship tournament as a senior…totaled 38 points in the consolation final to secure Skyview’s third place finish…averaged 14.2 points, 5.7 rebounds and 3.8 assists as a junior…played in the Montana-Wyoming All-Star game following the conclusion of his senior season…scored 10 points to lead Montana to the 93-78 victory in the first game of the All Star weekend…totaled 12 points in the second game which was also won by Montana.

-Born September 16, 1998…RayQuan is the son of LaVern OldElk and Israel Evans…a member of the Crow Tribe and Greasy Mouth clan… spent a portion of his childhood on the Crow Indian Reservation near Hardin, about an hour east of Billings…his dad played basketball at the University of Montana…played two seasons as a forward at Montana (1993 and 1994)…his father averaged 9.1 points, 4.2 rebounds, 0.9 steals and 0.3 blocks during his career…three brothers – Tray, Tye and Cam….originally from (and born in) Georgetown, S.C…moved back to Montana to begin his freshman year of high school…selected Florida State over Utah State, Washington State, Gonzaga, Georgia, Oregon and Utah…initially committed to Utah State before signing his National Letter of Intent to attend Florida State in April of 2019…earned his Bachelor’s Degree in Social Science in 2021.
+Born September 16, 1998…RayQuan is the son of LaVern OldElk and Israel Evans…a member of the Crow Tribe and Greasy Mouth clan… spent a portion of his childhood on the Crow Indian Reservation near Hardin, about an hour east of Billings…his dad played basketball at the University of Montana…played two seasons as a forward at Montana (1993 and 1994)…his father averaged 9.1 points, 4.2 rebounds, 0.9 steals and 0.3 blocks during his career…has three brothers – Tray, Tye and Cam….originally from (and born in) Georgetown, S.C…moved back to Montana to begin his freshman year of high school…selected Florida State over Utah State, Washington State, Gonzaga, Georgia, Oregon and Utah…initially committed to Utah State before signing his National Letter of Intent to attend Florida State in April of 2019…earned his first bachelor’s degree in Social Science and is currently pursuing a second bachelor’s degree in International Affairs – both from Florida State.